jsquyres/ompi/docs/general_notes.rst

-* Note that starting with Open MPI v4.0.0, prototypes for several legacy MPI-1 symbols that were deleted in the MPI-3.0 specification (which was published in 2012) are no longer available by default in ``mpi.h``.
+* Note that starting with Open MPI v4.0.0, prototypes for several legacy MPI-1 symbols that were deleted in the MPI-3.0 specification are no longer available by default in ``mpi.h``.
 Specifically, several MPI-1 symbols were deprecated in the 1996 publishing of the MPI-2.0 specification.
-These deprecated symbols were eventually removed from the MPI-3.0 specification in 2012.
+These deprecated symbols were eventually removed from the MPI-3.0 specification in
+  2012.

   The symbols that now no longer appear by default in Open MPI's